NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

       + C. `rxLinMod(sheight ~ fheight, data=RxXdfData(father.son))`
       + D. `rxLinMod(sheight ~ fheight, data=father.son)`

-  13. Which three statement explains how RevoScaleR mitigates R limitation working with data that is larger than the local computer's memory?
+  13. Which three statements explain how RevoScaleR mitigates R limitation working with data that is larger than the local computer's memory?
       + A. RevoScaleR points to the data that sits on the disk
       + B. RevoScaleR loads the data into memory a chunk at a time
       + C. RevoScaleR waits until all the data is loaded into memory